anand0xff/ADASS/README.md

     - relevant details

+22.04.28 Deepashri
+Mirage uses distorted input PSF

+    - Mirage uses a gridded PSF library to create noiseless seed images.
+The gridded PSF is created by calling psf_grid(..., add_distortion=True, ...) from WebbPSF.
+The distorted oversampled PSF is saved in the PRIMARY extension.
+    - The distortion is applied when the gridded PSF is created by WebbPSF.
+Mirage uses distortion information from the SIAF (sky to detector) file to place the PSF at the correct detector location.
+Oversampling rounding still to be resolved.

 22.04.07 Anand
 Using [DoNothing](https://github.com/anand0xff/ADASS)'s (#1248a) extensive set of simulations and subsequent data analysis tools I discovered nothing new.

     - sim oversample/pixel scale/distortion/jitters/placement error...
     - noise sources, (sizes,...)